embumila/alx-higher_level_programming/0x07-python-test_driven_development/README.md

- 1.Adds two intergers
+ 1. Adds two intergers.

- 2. Devide all ellements in  the matrix
+ 2. Devide all ellements in  the matrix.

+ 3. Printing   my full name.